medialab/xan/docs/cmd/cat.md

                                 to CSV files to concatenate will be extracted from the selected column.
     -S, --source-column <name>  Name of a column to prepend in the output of "cat rows" indicating the path to source file.
+    --raw                       Concatenate files as fast as possible, while skipping subsequent files' headers.
+Will not normalize the CSV stream at all while doing so, nor verify columns alignment.
+Only use for performance, and if you know what you are doing.

 Common options:
     -h, --help             Display this message